 The Dorothy Hodgkin Fellowship (DHF) programme aims to support the next generation of research leaders undertaking cutting edge research by offering a recognised first step into an independent research career for outstanding scientists who have a current need for flexible support (e.g. need to work part-time).
-Depending on their level of experience, those appointed are often expected to be strong candidates for permanent posts in institutions at the end of their fellowships.
+Those appointed are often expected to be strong candidates for permanent posts in universities at the end of their fellowships.